William Capps

-William Capps (occasionally spelled Capp or Cappes) was born in Norfolk, England in or around 1575.
+William Moss Capps, Sr. (occasionally spelled Caps, Capp, or Cappes) was born in Norfolk, England in or around 1575.
 William married Catherine Jernagin (also spelt Katheryn Jermingham) in Norwich, Norfolk, England, 11-Dec-1596, at St. Michael at Plea.
 He and his wife had five children together: Henry, Frances, Willoughby, Anne, and William.

-Arrival Virginia
+Arrival in Virginia

+Capps traveled to the Colony of Virginia on the third supply mission c.
+1609-1610.
+It is unclear whether he arrived at Jamestown safely with seven ships of the Third Supply flotilla (with John Ratcliffe and John Martin), or was marooned with Christopher Newport, George Somers, Thomas Gates, and the Sea Venture passengers.

-He traveled to the Colony of Virginia aboard the Sea Venture and was apparently among those shipwrecked in Bermuda for several months before reaching the New World.
-William Capps arrived in Virginia in 1609-1610 and settled at Kecoughtan on the west side of the Hampton River.
-This site is in present-day Hampton, Virginia and is on the opposite side of the Hampton River from the grounds of Hampton Institute.
+William Capps settled at Kecoughtan on the west side of the Hampton River.
+This site is in present-day Hampton, Virginia, and is opposite of the grounds of Hampton Institute.
 There is a street called "Capps Quarters" in this area that is almost certainly part of William Capps' original tract of land.
 A Virginia historical marker is posted in this area.
 This point, patented by William Capps about 1634, was known for a century as Capps Point.
 The area was later renamed Little England.

 Kecoughtan had originally been the site of an Indian village which on May 1, 1607 had some 18 houses of twigs and bark and 20 fighting men.
 Indians and whites had lived together at this site for the first years of the Colony, but in summer 1610 Sir Thomas Gates drove the Kecoughtan Indians from the area in retaliation of the killing of a settler at Fort Algernourne (Old Point Comfort).
 The settlement grew slowly as a report of John Rolfe in 1616 shows: "At Keqoughtan, being not farr from the mouth of the river, thirty-seven miles below James Towne on the same side, are twenty [persons] whereof eleven are Farmors."

 Ancient Planter

-In May-1616 only 350 of all persons who had come to Virginia remained there - the rest having died or given up and returned to England.
+In May-1616 only 350 of all persons who had come to Virginia remained there--the rest having died or given up and returned to England.
 Three years later in 1619 the first general division of land in Virginia occurred.
 Those settlers having arrived before 1616 and having three years residence, termed "ancient planters," were entitled to 100 acre.
 John Rolfe described the situation in Jan-1620 in glowing terms: "All the ancient planters being sett free have chosen places for their dividendes according to the commission, Which giveth all greate content, for knowing their owne landes, they strive and are prepared to build houses & cleere their groundes ready to plant, which giveth ... [them] greate incouragement, and the greatest hope to make the Colony florrish that ever yet happened to them."